alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 ----

-Interest in supporting us?
+Interested in supporting us?
 Together, let’s continue to make Material for MkDocs an even more powerful tool for everyone.
 We’re excited for what the future holds!

 [:octicons-heart-fill-24:{ .mdx-heart } &nbsp; Show your support <span class="mdx-sponsorship-count" data-mdx-component="sponsorship-count"></span>][sponsoring tiers]{ .md-button .md-button--primary .mdx-sponsorship-button }